Introduction to CHD

 There are a large number of different defects, some are mild and don’t need treatment, while some are life-threatening and need open heart surgery or other medical interventions.
 Sometimes the term congenital heart “disease” is used instead of “defects” – either way, the name is commonly shortened to CHD.

-CHD is the most common congenital birth defect – affecting almost 1 in every 100 babies – and more than 3,600 surgeries or catheter procedures took place on babies under one year of age in the last recorded year.
+CHD is the most common congenital birth defect – affecting around 1 in every 125 babies – and around 3,000 surgeries or catheter procedures take place on babies under one year of age every year.

 CHD is responsible for 40% of all deaths from congenital anomalies, and accounts for up to 7.5% of all infant deaths – that’s 1 in 13.